About the course

 A good A level pass in Religious Studies would also be beneficial and students should be able to demonstrate a genuine interest in and enthusiasm for Religious Education at interview.

-If invited for interview, you will meet members of the course team who will give an overview of the course and answer any questions you may have.
+If successful in this first step you will then meet members of the university course team who will give an overview of the course and answer any questions you may have.

 You will participate in a group task with candidates from a range of subjects and give a brief presentation as part of a small group.